Sleepaway Camp

-Sleepaway Camp is a 1983 American slasher film written and directed by Robert Hiltzik, and starring Mike Kellin (in his last on-screen appearance), Katherine Kamhi, and Paul DeAngelo alongside Jonathan Tiersten, Felissa Rose, Christopher Collet (in his film debut), and Karen Fields.
+Sleepaway Camp is a 1983 American slasher film written and directed by Robert Hiltzik, and starring Mike Kellin (in his last on-screen appearance), Katherine Kamhi, and Paul DeAngelo alongside Jonathan Tiersten, Felissa Rose, Christopher Collet, and Karen Fields.
 The original entry in the Sleepaway Camp film series, it focuses on serial killings which occur at a summer camp for teenagers.

 Filmed in upstate New York in the fall of 1982, Sleepaway Camp was released the following year by United Film Distributors.
 It earned approximately $11 million at the box office, but was met by largely unfavorable reviews from critics, many of whom deemed it exploitative and derivative of such films as Friday the 13th (1980).

 In the years since its release, Sleepaway Camp has gone on to develop a cult following, a more positive reappraisal from critics, as well as garnering notoriety for its twist ending, which has been named as one of the most shocking and unforgettable in cinematic history.

-It was followed by four sequels: Sleepaway Camp II: Unhappy Campers (1988), Sleepaway Camp III: Teenage Wasteland (1989), Return to Sleepaway Camp (2008) and Sleepaway Camp IV: The Survivor (2012).
+It was followed by four sequels: Sleepaway Camp II: Unhappy Campers (1988), Sleepaway Camp III: Teenage Wasteland (1989), Sleepaway Camp IV: The Survivor (1992), and Return to Sleepaway Camp (2008).

 Plot

-In 1975, John Baker and his boyfriend, Lenny, take John’s children, Angela and Peter, on a boating trip.
+In 1975, John Baker and his boyfriend Lenny take John's children, Angela and Peter, on a boating trip.
 After the boat capsizes, John and the children try to swim to shore, but they swim into the path of a reckless motorboat and are struck.
 John and one of the children are killed.

 Eight years later, Angela, the surviving child, is traumatized and lives with her eccentric aunt, Dr. Martha Thomas, and cousin Ricky Thomas.
 Angela and Ricky are sent to Camp Arawak.
-Angela’s introverted nature makes her a target for bullying by fellow camper Judy and camp counselor Meg.
+Angela's introverted nature makes her a target for bullying by fellow camper Judy and camp counselor Meg, but Ronnie Angelo and Susie are nice to her.
 The head cook, Artie, attempts to sexually assault her, but Ricky intervenes.
 Later, an unseen figure causes Artie to be severely scalded by boiling water.
 Artie is rushed to the hospital, and camp owner Mel Kostic dismisses the incident as accidental.

 Campers Kenny and Mike mock Angela, prompting Ricky and his friend Paul to confront them.
 Paul befriends Angela.
 Later, after Kenny is out at night on the lake and capsizes his canoe, an unseen figure confronts Kenny.
 Kenny is found the next morning, drowned, and Mel again rules the death an accident.
 Paul asks Angela to go to the movies with him and kisses her.
 Campers Billy and Jimmy throw a water balloon at Angela, then Billy is killed when someone traps him in a public toilet with a beehive, exploiting his allergy.
 Mel begins to suspect a killer is at the camp.